parallelworks/multihost_singularity_mpi/multihost_mpi_docker_to_singularity.md

 3. **Prepare the OpenFOAM Case**: Repeat the following steps (2, 3, 4, and 5) for preparing the OpenFOAM case, which involves copying the Cyclone tutorial, changing directories, and configuring decomposition parameters, just like in the Docker container.
 These steps remain the same.

-4. **Alternative Methods for Running with OpenMPI**: We will now explore two alternative ways to run the OpenFOAM simulation with OpenMPI:
+We will now explore two alternative ways to run the OpenFOAM simulation with OpenMPI:

-- - **OpenMPI Inside the Container**: To use the OpenMPI installation inside the container, you can run the simulation with the following command while in the Singularity container:
+- **OpenMPI Inside the Container**: To use the OpenMPI installation inside the container, you can run the simulation with the following command while in the Singularity container:

 ```
 mpirun -np 4 foamRun -parallel